 Can I have two separate email addresses associated with my account and login to the app with either of them?

-At this time, only one email address can be associated with your Hydro Ottawa account.
-However, this is something that we are considering for the future.
+At this time, only one email address can be associated with the Hydro Ottawa app.

 How is my personal and financial information kept safe?